 Field-hunting tip

-Look in mafic and ultramafic igneous rocks country — that is the host setting where geversite typically forms.
+Look in mafic and ultramafic igneous rocks country, the host setting where geversite typically forms.
 If you start seeing platinum, chalcopyrite, pentlandite in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.